 This is also where many foreign companies get tripped up.
 They may understand casual work or temporary staffing in their own country, then assume a simple offer letter, timesheet, or contractor-style invoice is enough.
 It is not.
 The employer orders the napotnica through the authorized service, and later confirms the relevant work details through that same structure.
 Using the formal student-service route is part of the legal mechanics, not an administrative extra.

 Seen this way, the agencies are not just payroll processors on the back end.
 They are the gatekeepers that issue the document the system depends on.
-That is why readers searching for an e-Študentski Servis napotnica or wondering who can work through Slovenia student services are really asking two connected questions at once: who qualifies for student work, and which institution is allowed to put the document into circulation.
+For employers, the practical question is twofold: does the worker qualify for student work, and is the document being issued through an authorized student service?

 What information appears on a študentska napotnica